 We have demonstrated that although the I3en family packs more data per CPU, the CPUs themselves are faster, and together with a storage stack that can write at close to 8GB/s and read at around 16GB/s, the gap between processing and storing is greatly reduced.
 The new I3en family provides a much less expensive price per TB of data, while the I3 family is still cheaper for users that are not constrained by the amount of storage.
 This provides AWS users with extra flexibility and favorable economics when choosing storage optimized instances based on either disk read speed (i3.metal) or storage capacity (I3en)..

 To put it all together, we have demonstrated the results of running an application that can scale up and use these resources efficiently, the Scylla NoSQL database, operating on a 45TB dataset in a single node.
-Scylla was capable of ingesting between 1 and 2 million data points a second, with low and bounded read latencies at around 2 milliseconds for the 99th percentile.
+Scylla, a real-time big data database, was capable of ingesting between 1 and 2 million data points a second, with low and bounded read latencies at around 2 milliseconds for the 99th percentile.
 This shows that the I3en resources are put to good use.